Roger R. Mahabir, LLD

 Info Technology and Cyber Innovator, Successful Entrepreneur & Investor

-Roger Mahabir is Chair & CEO, Tracker Networks Inc. He also serves as President of Technology Innovations Inc., and as a Corporate Director for the GTAA, which operates Toronto's Pearson International Airport, where he is Chair of the Audit Committee.
+Roger Mahabir is Chair & CEO, Tracker Networks Inc. He also serves as President of Technology Innovations Inc., and as a Corporate Director for the GTAA, which operates Toronto's Pearson International Airport, where he has served as Chair of the Audit Committee.